Admissions Manual - Coursework and Enabling Programs

 Applicant Responsibilities

-(114) International applicants must lodge their application directly with International Admissions (see International - Admissions Portals).
+(114) International applicants must lodge their application directly with International Admissions and Compliance (see International - Admissions Portals).

 Admissions Team(s) Responsibilities